The AI Ghostwriter Effect: When Users Do Not Perceive Ownership of AI-Generated Text But Self-Declare as Authors: Study 1: Sense of Ownership versus Declared Authorship

 \subsubsection{Implementation of the Interaction Methods}

-The four experimental conditions of \ims{} (IMs) for Study 1 were represented through four different interaction methods in scripted websites (see \autoref{fig:im_screenshots}).
-Specifically, we designed a text generation platform where we varied the user interaction from writing a postcard from New York to receiving a fully auto-generated postcard text.
+We implemented the four \ims{} (IMs) in a web-based text-generation platform.
+Each IM represented a different level of the participants' influence over the text.
+See \autoref{fig:im_screenshots} for screenshots of the web prototypes.
+We describe the four IMs in more detail below.
+The levels of control are derived from \cite{edwards_transparency_2020} and \cite{lee_coauthor_2022}.

-\paragraph{Interaction Method 1: Writing a postcard} In this baseline condition, participants wrote a postcard on their own without AI assistance, i.e., they fully influenced the results.
+\paragraph{(1) \writing{} a postcard.} In this baseline condition, participants wrote a postcard manually without AI assistance, i.e., they fully influenced the results.
 They were required to enter between 100 and 200 words.
+This is equivalent to \textit{Level 0: Fully human-written language} in \cite{edwards_transparency_2020}.

-\paragraph{Interaction Method 2: Editing a postcard} Participants were provided with a generated postcard but could change (insert, delete, or replace) up to 30 words.
-Thus, they had some influence on the content of the postcard.
-The editing limits were adjusted based on a pretest.
+\paragraph{(2) \editing{} a postcard.} Participants were provided with an AI-generated postcard but could change (insert, delete, or replace) up to 30 words.
+With this method, participants could manually influence the text.
+The AI provided a first draft of the postcard.
+The specific editing limits were adjusted based on a pretest.
+This method represents a typical AI-supported scenario as in the \textit{Edit} phase in \cite{lee_coauthor_2022}.

-\paragraph{Interaction Method 3: Choosing a postcard} Participants were given a selection of three generated postcards and were asked to choose one.
+\paragraph{(3) \choosing{} a postcard.} Participants were presented a set of three AI-generated postcards and were asked to choose one.
+Participants had no manual influence on the text with this method.
+However, they could still choose the postcard version they considered most appropriate.
+This corresponds to \textit{Level 3: Conditional automation} in \cite{edwards_transparency_2020} and is similar to the \textit{Get Suggestions} phase in \cite{lee_coauthor_2022}.

-\paragraph{Interaction Method 4: Getting a postcard} Participants were given one generated postcard only.
-Thus, they had no influence over the content.
+\paragraph{(4) \getting{} a postcard.} Participants were presented one AI-generated postcard only.
+In contrast to the other methods, participants had no influence over the postcard text.
+Conversely, this represents the highest level of AI influence as the generator of the final postcard.
+This method implements \textit{Level 4: High automation}, i.e., generation without human supervision \cite{edwards_transparency_2020}.

-The generated texts were already processed before the study.
-Nevertheless, they were presented 3 seconds after the participants had clicked on a ``generate'' button to make it seem as if the postcard was actually generated on demand.
+The texts were generated prior to being shown in the study.
+Nevertheless, they were presented 3 seconds after the participants had clicked on a ``generate'' button to create the illusion that the postcard was actually generated on demand.